trteodor/Unit_Tests_EmbCode_example/README.md

 ## Hello,
-This project was made for educational purposes.
+This project/ example was made for educational purposes.
 I wanted to learn how to use the "Unity" framework for unit testing.
-After completing this project, I know how to run unit tests, also in embedded systems! :) When I completed this project, I also got to know the makefile syntax a bit.
+After completing this project / example, I know how to run unit tests, also in embedded systems! :) When I completed this project, I also got to know the makefile syntax a bit.

 *http://www.throwtheswitch.org/unity